ganievart/tortoise_vs_turtle/README.md

 1. Run `npm install`
 1. Run `npm run start`

+UI is avaliable on `http://localhost:30000/`

 ### Run API only
 Python 3.7 is required.
 1. Run `flask run`

+API is avaliable on `http://localhost:50000/`

 ### Cleanup
 #### To remove all containers: